gmlewis/go-flutter-stylizer/README.md

 Bitbucket, or other CI/CD pipelines, to maintain Flutter code repositories.

 ## Status

+After 5 years, 119K installs, 4.9/5 stars, and zero sponsors, this project is now mothballed and archived.
+Feel free to fork the project to create your own version of the plugin and add your own customizations to your liking.

 This has been run on the Flutter source code base (consisting of 8003 *.dart files) located here (on Linux):